 Similar to other development stage biotechnology companies, our products that are being developed have not generated significant revenue.
 As a result, we have suffered recurring losses and we require significant cash resources to execute our business plans.
 These losses are expected to continue for an extended period of time.
 Historically, our major sources of cash have comprised proceeds from various public and private offerings of our common stock, debt financings, clinical collaborations, option and warrant exercises, NOL tax sales, income earned on investments and grants, and interest income.
-From October 2013 through January 2020, we raised approximately \$302.7 million in gross proceeds (\$10.5 million in the first quarter of fiscal year 2020) from various public and private offerings of its common stock.
+From October 2013 through April 30, 2020, we raised approximately \$302.7 million in gross proceeds (\$10.5 million in fiscal year 2020) from various public and private offerings of our common stock.

 We have sustained losses from operations in each fiscal year since our inception, and we expect losses to continue for the indefinite future.
-As of January 31, 2020 and October 31, 2019, we had an accumulated deficit of approximately \$392.1 million and \$384.3 million, respectively, and stockholders' equity of approximately \$41.5 million and \$39.5 million, respectively.
+As of April 30, 2020 and October 31, 2019, we had an accumulated deficit of approximately \$398.4 million and \$384.3 million, respectively, and stockholders' equity of approximately \$35.4 million and \$39.5 million, respectively.

-As of January 31, 2020, we had approximately \$34.2 million in cash and cash equivalents.
-The actual amount of cash that we will need to operate is subject to many factors.
+The COVID-19 pandemic has negatively affected the global economy and created significant volatility and disruption of financial markets.
+An extended period of economic disruption could negatively affect our business, financial condition, and access to sources of liquidity.
+As of April 30, 2020, we had approximately \$28.2 million in cash and cash equivalents.
+The actual amount of cash that we will need to continue operating is subject to many factors.
 We have based this estimate on assumptions that may prove to be wrong, and we could use available capital resources sooner than currently expected.
-We have reduced our operating expenses to \$38.9 million for the fiscal year ended October 31, 2019 as compared to \$76.4 million during the fiscal year ended October 31, 2018.
-Furthermore, we expect operating expenses to be approximately \$29 million for fiscal year 2020, which includes approximately \$6 million in non-recurring costs related to programs that are winding down.
-Based on this and raising \$10.5 million in capital in January 2020, we expect to have sufficient capital to fund our obligations as they become due in the ordinary course of business until at least August 2021.
+We reduced our operating expenses to \$38.9 million for the fiscal year ended October 31, 2019 as compared to \$76.4 million for the fiscal year ended October 31, 2018.
+Furthermore, we expect operating expenses to be approximately \$25.1 million for fiscal year 2020, which includes approximately \$6.0 million in non-recurring costs related to programs that are winding down.
+Based on this, we expect to have sufficient capital to fund our obligations as they become due in the ordinary course of business until at least August 2021.
+In addition, we expect to adjust spending accordingly based on the budgeted cash flow requirements developed and the excess cash on hand.